horberlan/forest-plot/README.md

 meta_2 <- metacont(dat$n,
                    dat$meand,
-                   dat$sdd, # Experimental SD
+                   dat$sdd, # Experimental SD.
-                   dat$nd, # N for  Control grup
+                   dat$nd, # N forControl grup.
                    dat$mean,
                    dat$sd,
                    as.character(dat$study),
-                   # The final import will be of chr value that will take the data of the authors
+                   # The final import will be of chr value that will take the data of the authors.
-                   data = dat.frame_2, #directs where the analysis data will come from. byvar = Measure,
+                   data = dat.frame_2, # Directs where the analysis data will come from. byvar = Measure,
                    # Declares which subgroups you are going to use, in the case of those that were entered in the table in the "Measure" column.
                    comb.fixed = TRUE,#so the data doesn't get random.